graalvm/graalvm-demos/java-hello-world-maven/README-Cloud-Shell.md

     Hello World!
     ```

+## Step 5: Build and run as a native executable

-4. Let's use GraalVM Native Image to produce a native executable.
+Let's use GraalVM Native Image to produce a native executable.

-    4.1) **Option 1: Quick Build enabled**
+**Option 1: Quick Build enabled**

+You will notice the `Quick Build` mode reduces the time required to generate a native executable, making it covenient to use Native Image builds in a typical development cycle (edit, compile, test, and debug).
+The `Quick Build` mode is recommended for development purpose only.

-    To enable `Quick Build`, open [pom.xml](./pom.xml) in a text editor like Nano and uncomment the line shown:
+1. To enable `Quick Build`, open [pom.xml](./pom.xml) in a text editor like Nano and uncomment the line shown:

     ```
     <buildArg>-Ob</buildArg>
     ```

-    Run the Native Image build to generate a native executable:
+2. Run the Native Image maven build to generate a native executable:

     ```shell
     export USE_NATIVE_IMAGE_JAVA_PLATFORM_MODULE_SYSTEM=false